Clxiu/qing-ui/README.md

 # Qing-UI
 Qing-UI is a collection of React components for building user interfaces.
 It provides a set of customizable and reusable UI components that can be used to build web applications.
+This UI library contains commonly used components, such as buttons, clocks, todo lists.

 ## Features
 Simple and easy-to-use API